 As mentioned previously, you do not need to process this Easy Homemade Jam.
-Under no circumstances am I asking you to not do it, in fact, if you are making a very large batch – say 8 jars or more – than I would do the water bath canning method to ensure the jam would not spoil.
+Under no circumstances am I asking you to not do it, in fact, if you are making a large batch, than I would do the water bath canning method to ensure the jam would not spoil.
 I think the longer you store the jam, the more risk you have the jam going bad.

 For small batch jams though, you do not need to apply any canning methods at all.
 I have made up to four jars of jam at the same time with this recipe.
 I have not used the water bath method, but simply made sure the jam was piping hot.
 I also made sure that my jars where super clean and that I was using new sealing rings.

 This occurs when the temperature of the jam beings to cool, which condenses the air in the jar, which in turn, creates a vacuum, and pulls the lid down.
 The popping or dinging sound is the sound of your sealing rings telling you that your jam is secured and safe.